wusai2333/trib/doc/lab2.md

 and translates them into key-value pair RPC calls.
 This front-end should be stateless, thread safe, and ready to be killed at any time.
-This means that at any time during its execution, the back-end key-value pair storage always stays in a consistent state.
+This means that at any time during its execution, the back-end key-value pair storage always needs to stay in a consistent state.
 Also, note that one front-end might be taking multiple concurrent requests from the Web, and there might be multiple front-ends talking to the same back-end, so make sure it handles all the concurrency issues correctly.

-In Lab1, `backs` will always contain only one address.

 ```
 func ServeBacks(b *trib.BackConfig, p *trib.PeeringConfig) error
 ```

-xxx:
+XXX

 ## Playing with It